chrisk123999/foundry-macros/Spells/Darkness/ReadMe.md

 - Add "Item Macro.js" as an item macro to the darkness spell.
 - Add "Chris-DarknessWorld.js" as a worldscripter macro.
 # Notes
-Actors with "Devil's Sight" must have the feature named exactly like that.
-This includes actors with the "Devil's Sight" eldritch invocation.
+Actors with "Devil's Sight" must have a flag with the property of "flags.world.feature.devilsight | Overwrite | true".
+This can be done with an effect via DAE.